How Residency is Determined

 Exemptions and Special Considerations

 California regulations allow students who meet certain criteria to pay California resident fee rates.
 To be considered under any of the following special provisions, you must meet the criteria listed.

 Students who attended a California high school for at least three years and graduated or received a GED or certificate of completion may qualify for the AB 540, AB 2000, or SB 68 non-resident tuition exemption.
 Additional factors such as community college, elementary, middle, and adult school attendance in California may be considered in some circumstances.

-If you meet this exemption, then submit the following form instead of instead of the Residency Reclassification Application along with an official high school transcript send directly from your educational instutition to Las Positas College:
+If you meet this exemption, then submit the following form instead of instead of the Residency Reclassification Application along with an official high school transcript sent directly from your educational institution to Las Positas College:

 Two Year Care and Control